titusjan/argos/README.md

 will be clear from their name.
 I also urge you to experiment yourself by just setting new values.
 You can always go back by resetting the configuration of the complete inspector with the reset button in the dark grey row at the top.
-Note that some branches are collapsed by default to hide the lesser used configuration options.
+Note that some branches are collapsed by default to hide the infrequently used configuration options.
 For instance the `auto-range` item can be expanded for further tweaking of the auto-range method.

 ##### 1D Line Plot Inspector